Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: Numerical results

 Following the convergence analysis in \cite{Mustapha2011}, we concentrate the time step near $t=0$ to compensate for the singular behaviour of the solution $u$ of problem \eqref{a}.
 So, we let $t_n=(n/N)^\gamma T$ for some fixed $\gamma\ge 1$ that will be chosen appropriately.
-For the spatial partition, let $\cT_h$ be a family of uniform (right-angle) triangular mesh of the domain $\Omega$ with diameter ~$h=\sqrt{2}/M$, see Figure \ref{Fig: spatial mesh}.
-For measuring the error in our numerical solution at each time node $t_n$, we let ${\mathcal N}_h$ be the set of all triangular nodes of the mesh family $\cT_{h_s}$ where the diameter $h_s$ is half the diameter of the finest mesh $\cT_h$ in our spatial iterations, for instance, $h_s=\sqrt{2}/128$ in Tables \ref{table 1}--\ref{table 3} as well as in Figures \ref{fig1}--\ref{fig3}.
-To measure the errors, define the discrete-space maximum norm: $|\|v\||:=\max\{|v({\bf x})|,~{\bf x}\in {\mathcal N}_h\}\,.$ Thus, for large values of $M$, $|\|u_h^n-u(t_n)\||$ approximates the error $\|u_h^n-u(t_n)\|_{L^{\infty}(\Omega)}$ for each $1\le n\le N$.
+For the spatial partition of $\Omega$, let $\cT_h$ be a family of uniform triangular meshes with diameter ~$h=\sqrt{2}/M$ obtained from uniform $M$-by-$M$ square meshes by cutting each mesh square into two triangles.
+For measuring the error at each time node $t_n$, we let ${\mathcal N}_h$ be the set of all triangular nodes of the mesh family $\cT_{h_s}$ where the diameter $h_s$ is half the diameter of the finest mesh $\cT_h$ in our spatial iterations, for instance, $h_s=\sqrt{2}/128$ in Tables \ref{table 1}--\ref{table 3} as well as in Figures \ref{fig1}--\ref{fig3}.
+To measure the errors, define the discrete-space maximum norm: $|\|v\||:=\max\{|v({\bf x})|,~{\bf x}\in {\mathcal N}_h\}\,.$ Thus, for large values of $M$, $|\|u_h^n-u(t_n)\||$ approximates the error $\|u_h^n-u(t_n)\|_{L^{\infty}(\Omega)}$.

-In the three numerical examples below, we choose $\gamma=1.6$ and refine the time steps so that the spatial errors are dominant.
+In {\bf Examples 1-3}, we choose $\gamma=1.6$ and refine the time steps so that the spatial errors are dominant.
 We evaluate the exact solution $u$ of problem \eqref{a} by truncating the Fourier series in \eqref{eq: u series} after $60$ terms.